teambit/docs/docs/getting-started/compose-components/create-components.md

 Creating your first React Component is as simple as using the `bit create` command which is powered by the [Component Generator](/generator/overview).
 By default, components are created in the `defaultScope` defined in the [Workspace Configuration](/workspace/workspace-json), to specify a different scope use the `--scope` flag.

-Official Workspace templates come with pre-configured [workspace.json](/workspace/workspace-json) which sets components created that include either the `ui` or `pages` namespace to be associated to the React env, Default env is the [Node env](/aspects/node). `envs` and `extensions` namespaces are expected to include [Bit Aspects](/aspects/aspects-overview) associated by default with the Aspect Env <!-- TODO [Aspect env](/extending-bit/aspect-env) -->.
+Official Workspace templates come with pre-configured [workspace.json](/workspace/workspace-json) which sets components created that include either the `ui` or `pages` namespace to be associated to the React env, default env is the [Node env](/aspects/node). `envs` and `extensions` namespaces are expected to include [Bit Aspects](/aspects/aspects-overview) associated by default with the Aspect Env <!-- TODO [Aspect env](/extending-bit/aspect-env) -->.

 ```json title="workspace.json"
   "teambit.workspace/variants": {